graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 The intent of this note is to take a different approach:

 - Transcribe the algorithm in Java 8,
-- Use interfaces to indicate describe on ancillary behavior, and
+- Use interfaces to highlight and describe ancillary behavior that is implied by but external to the algorithm, and
-- Use TDD to build the ancillary behavior
+- Use TDD to build this ancillary behavior
 {: .default-ul }

 A further desire was to use the vocabulary of the problem statement/algorithm at all times.
 Doing this has the following benefits: